CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description effectively communicates a specific integration task between Google Sheets and Google Calendar with concrete actions.
-However, it lacks explicit trigger guidance ('Use when...') which would help Claude know when to select this skill, and could benefit from additional natural keywords users might say when requesting this functionality.
+The description clearly communicates a specific integration task between Google Sheets and Google Calendar with concrete actions.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+Adding trigger terms and usage conditions would significantly improve its effectiveness in a multi-skill selection scenario.

 Suggestions